CarlosMateus7/bikeNetwork/README.md

 ## About the project
-This project comes from the scope of a challenge proposed by the company Procimo.
+The scope of this project comes from a challenge that uses the api of citybik and provide the information in a Map using Leaflet library.

 ## Requirements